jaume27/ConwaysGameOfLife/README.md

 ```
 ## How to create coordinates files (*.txt)

-- The first two characters will be the background character and then the living cell character[¹].
+- The first two characters will be the background character and then the living cell character[^footnote].
 - Then you have to introduce a list of coorfinates (i,j) that will specify the place where the living cells will be placed.

 |Column 1| Column 2|